Murder of Escolastica Harrison

-On September 5, 1998, in Brownsville, Texas, an 85-year-old elderly woman named Escolastica Cuellar Harrison (February 10, 1913 – September 5, 1998) was robbed and murdered by a group of three men, who stabbed her 13 times with two screwdrivers and stole her money, and Harrison died from her injuries.
+On September 5, 1998, in Brownsville, Texas, an 85-year-old elderly woman named Escolastica Cuellar Harrison (February 10, 1913 – September 5, 1998) was robbed and murdered by a group of three men, who stabbed her 13 times with two screwdrivers and stole her money.
 Through police investigations, all three robbers were arrested, but before the trial process, one of them, Pedro Gracia, absconded while out on bail and he remains on the run to this day.

 The remaining two murderers still held in custody, Ruben Gutierrez and Rene Garcia, were both tried for capital murder and convicted in 1999; Garcia was sentenced to life in prison while Gutierrez was sentenced to death.
 Throughout the subsequent years on death row, Gutierrez maintained his innocence and stated that he never killed Harrison in spite of his confession to the robbery, and he is currently appealing against the death sentence.
 Gutierrez was nearly executed several times before his execution was delayed by appeals in relation to his claims of innocence and other issues.

 Background of victim

 Escolastica Cuellar, later known as Escolastica Harrison after her marriage, was born in Texas on February 10, 1913.
 Harrison, a Hispanic-American, dedicated much of her life to education, working primarily as a third-grade teacher at Cromack Elementary School, located in one of the poorest neighborhoods of Brownsville.
 Her husband, Robert Harrison, died in 1991.

 Most of Harrison’s students were the children of migrant workers.
 As a native Spanish speaker, she placed a strong emphasis on helping them learn English, focusing especially on clear enunciation.
 She was widely respected for her deep concern for her students' well-being and her unwavering commitment to their success in life.

-Those who knew her remember Harrison not only as a devoted educator but also as a pillar of her community.
-She and her husband managed a trailer park, which provided housing to many immigrant families from Mexico.
-Harrison frequently went above and beyond for her tenants—offering advice, making home repairs, and even buying diapers for families in need.
-Her generosity earned her the love and respect of many.
-Her nephew and godson, Alex Hernandez, described her as a giver—someone who consistently gave back to the community.
-He fondly recalled summer days spent fishing with her, cherishing the joy and fun she brought into his life.
+Harrison was remembered by those who knew her as both a dedicated educator and an active member of her community.
+She and her husband managed a trailer park that provided housing for immigrant families from Mexico, and she frequently assisted tenants with practical needs, including offering advice, helping with home repairs, and providing essential items when necessary.
+Her generosity and commitment to supporting others earned her widespread respect and affection.
+Family members also highlighted her personal warmth and care: her nephew and godson, Alex Hernandez, described her as a consistent giver to the community and fondly recalled summer fishing outings with her, cherishing the joy and guidance she brought into his life.